Poland broke EU law by lowering judges' retirement age, court advisor says

-BRUSSELS (Reuters) - Poland has failed to uphold the independence of its supreme court, the advisor to the EU’s top court said on Thursday, arguing that the lowering of judges’ retirement age breaks European Union law.
+BRUSSELS (Reuters) - Poland has failed to uphold the independence of its Supreme Court, the advisor to the EU’s top court said on Thursday, arguing that the lowering of judges’ retirement age breaks European Union law.

+Poland’s ruling Law and Justice (PiS) party pushed through a range of powers after coming to power in 2015 that rights groups and EU officials said threatened the rule of law and increased the government’s control over Polish courts.

+The PiS originally argued the changes were needed to improve the efficiency of the courts and rid the country of a residue of Communism.

 “The court should rule that the provisions of Polish legislation relating to the lowering of the retirement age for supreme court judges are contrary to EU law,” Advocate General Evgeni Tanchev said in a statement.